opendocsg/opendoc-sensor-data-exchange/FAQs/Publishing.md

 Yes.
 JSON, CSV and other text format are allowed.

-## Each topic that you publish, is there a max length of the message?
+## For each topic that you publish, is there a max length of the message?

 Max length is 1MB per message.
 If your message is longer than 1MB, you should split into multiple messages.